 information for experiential course descriptions.

-Can I challenge any of the experiential placements?
+Can I challenge any of the experiential placements or courses?

-An alternate assessment process will be offered for students wishing to obtain credit for some of the experiential education requirements within the program.
+An alternate assessment process will be offered for students wishing to obtain credit for some of the course and experiential education requirements of the program.

 Where can I complete the experiential placements?